onesky/sso-documentation/README.md

 # OneSky SSO
-Allow your users to login directly.
+SSO allows your users to login through your own authentication system.
 You need to enable Single Sign On in OneSky dashboard first.

 ***